 The wellbeing of students at school and in homestay is of paramount importance to the staff at Wellington Girls’ College.

 There is a team of five staff working with the girls and host families on a daily basis to ensure students have a happy and successful time studying at our school, along with a Careers advisor and Chinese students advisor.

 The International House is the hub of our international programme and provides a home base for students to come and ask questions at any time, to check emails or just to relax with friends.
 It is always a hive of activity as well as the focal point for English language learning

 Wellington Girls’ College has agreed to observe and be bound by the Education (Pastoral Care of International Students) Code of Practice 2016.
 Copies of the Code are available in several languages on request from this institution or from the NZQA website at https://www.nzqa.govt.nz/studying-in-new-zealand/coming-to-study-in-new-zealand/international-student-care/

 International students must have appropriate and current medical travel insurance while studying in New Zealand.
-Details of the policy used by most Wellington Girls’ College students are available at
+Details of the policy used by most Wellington Girls’ College students are available in the document linked below.

 Wellington Girls’ College can help to organise this insurance.